typescript-nameof/nameof/README.md

     ```

 ### Enable Real Time Error Reporting (Optional)
-If you are using a `vscode` editor, you might want to install the ["TypeScript nameof Plugin" extension](./packages/vscode) in order to enable real-time error reporting.
+If you are using a `vscode`-based editor, you might want to install the ["TypeScript nameof Plugin" extension](./packages/vscode) in order to enable real-time error reporting.

 For other editors, add `@typescript-nameof/nameof` as a language service plugin to your `tsconfig` file: